intel-lab-lkp/linux/Documentation/driver-api/virtio/virtio-dmb.rst

                 + sum over virtqueues of
                     [ ring_pages(num) + num * slots(max_request) ]
                     * PAGE_SIZE
+                + reserved * PAGE_SIZE

-  where the leading PAGE_SIZE covers the bytes ahead of the pool, and is a whole page because a device cannot know the guest's page size and so cannot know whether its region base is aligned to one, slots(max_request) is the largest slots(request) value from the formula above the driver can produce for one request on that queue, and ring_pages(num) is the pages one virtqueue's Descriptor, Driver and Device Areas occupy: ceil(vring_size(num, align) / PAGE_SIZE) for a split ring, and ceil(num * 16 / PAGE_SIZE) + 2 for a packed one
+  where the leading PAGE_SIZE covers the bytes ahead of the pool, and is a whole page because a device cannot know the guest's page size and so cannot know whether its region base is aligned to one, slots(max_request) is the largest slots(request) value from the formula above the driver can produce for one request on that queue, ring_pages(num) is the pages one virtqueue's Descriptor, Driver and Device Areas occupy: ceil(vring_size(num, align) / PAGE_SIZE) for a split ring, and ceil(num * 16 / PAGE_SIZE) + 2 for a packed one, and reserved is the range withheld from ordinary claims, described under "The withheld range" below

 A device that also offers an administration virtqueue pays for it out of the same region: its virtqueue areas are allocated through the same path,